Quantum Readiness FAQs

 How does TYCHON provide visualization of the Quantum Readiness inventory?

-TYCHON Quantum Readiness includes pre-built dashboards for inventory and risk assessment for Splunk and Elastic integrations.
+TYCHON Quantum Command includes pre-built dashboards for inventory and risk assessment for Splunk and Elastic integrations.

-Can TYCHON Quantum Readiness also perform remediation and migration to new quantum-resistant algorithms?
+Can TYCHON Quantum Command also perform remediation and migration to new quantum-resistant algorithms?

-TYCHON Quantum Readiness can be paired with TYCHON Enterprise or other systems management tools like Microsoft Intune and BigFix to perform remediation and migration to quantum-resistant algorithms.
+TYCHON Quantum Command can be paired with TYCHON Enterprise or other systems management tools like Microsoft Intune and BigFix to perform remediation and migration to quantum-resistant algorithms.

-Does TYCHON Quantum Readiness work with Splunk and Elastic?
+Does TYCHON Quantum Command work with Splunk and Elastic?

 Yes.
-TYCHON Quantum Readiness integrates seamlessly with both Splunk and Elastic platforms.
+TYCHON Quantum Command integrates seamlessly with both Splunk and Elastic platforms.

 Pre-built dashboard content packs are available for both platforms.
 Note that you need to bring your own license (BYOL) for these platforms.